wp-plugins/mywebtonet-performancestats/readme.txt

 (we do not use your WordPress tables for this).

 Network testing:
-We do a network test.
 The network is tested by fetching a 1 Mb file from our servers and directly from googles CDN / apis network.
 Fetching from the google apis network gives you the nearest server and will give more accurate results.
 We fetch a small 1Mb file from our servers as well in case google apis is down.
 The network tests are not yet shown in the graphs, we are working on it :-)

 Results:
-After the sequence of tests are finished, the results will be displayed for you to evaluate.
-Typical results for the MySQL query test is 0.05-0.25 seconds if a MySQL socket connection is used.
+After the sequence of tests has finished, the results will be displayed for you to evaluate.
+Typical results for the MySQL query test is 0.05-0.25 seconds, but only if a MySQL socket connection is used.
 Web hosting providers with dedicated servers (like us) will show a slower time/queries per second, as a TCP/IP connection to the MySQL server is made instead of a local socket connection.

 Generally speaking, the faster this plugin runs, the faster your website will run.

 There are many factors that will determine how fast your website will run.
-This plugin does not test for how many hits a second your provider allows to your website , filesystem performance is not tested either.
+This plugin does not test for how many hits a second your provider allows to your website, filesystem performance is not tested either.
 Use it as a performance test on how fast a CPU your provider has allocated to your webserver and your MySQL database backend.

 Share with your friends, let's start a competition and see who is the fastests :-)